▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 The exact origins of this dog breed are lost in the dark of history..
 With a probability that borders on certainty, it can be assumed that the breed is actually of Korean origin, more precisely from the island of Jindo in southwestern Korea.
 Due to the isolated geographic location, this type of dog was only found here.
 Finally, an export ban on the breed was imposed, which is still valid today.

 In his homeland., the Korea Jindo Dog is under the protection of nature and species.
 In 1938 the breed was declared the national animal of Korea.
-However, some quadrupeds have crossed the borders: In the Decade of 1980, local people smuggled specimens into the US.
+But, some quadrupeds have crossed the borders: In the Decade of 1980, local people smuggled specimens into the US.
 In 2003 took place in Great Britain the first official exhibition of a Korea Jindo Dog outside asia.
 In the USA., the “Korean Association of Jindo from America” is working now to preserve this breed.

 Physical characteristics